labeattie/testpreviewsite/_posts/2022-03-07-spanish-learning-tools-download.md

 Of course memorizing words isn't all you need to learn a language, and these overly specific numbers can probably be criticized easily.
 But I enjoyed the article and thought these numbers seemed like good targets.
 So I started looking for resources.

 First, I found [this list][nouns1] of Spanish nouns on a blog.
-Some of the translations needed cleaning up, but I figured it was a good starting point even so.
 I added a few more [from here][nouns2] to try and be sure I didn't miss any super common nouns, and I trimmed down the resulting list to an even 2,000 words.

 For verbs, I found a list of the most common 250 from www.linguasorb.com, which is available if you sign up with your email, so they were nicely taken care of.
 I only learn the infinitives in this vocabulary practice; we'll talk about learning conjugations in the next section.